-- 5.1 Following the publication of results after a Board of Examiners meeting, a student may request a reconsideration of the decision of a Board of Examiners on the following grounds: - a. the student believes that there has been a material error or irregularity by the University in the assessment process;
+- 5.1 Following the publication of results, a student may request reconsideration of the decision of a Board of Examiners on the following grounds: - a. they believe there has been a material error or irregularity by the University in the assessment process; - b. one or more of the constituent parts which have made up a student's final outcome are incorrect;

-- Section 17B - b. one or more of the constituent parts which have made up a student's final outcome are incorrect; - c. the student has additional material information which could not have previously been made available through the Notification of Extenuating Circumstances (NEC) policy or to the Board of Examiners.
+c. they have additional material information which could not have previously been made available through the Notification of Extenuating Circumstances (NEC) policy or to the Board of Examiners.

-Request for Reconsideration Process
+Request For Reconsideration Process

-A request for reconsideration must be submitted in writing via the online appeals portal no later than ten working days from the date of publication of results.
+A Request for Reconsideration must be submitted in writing via the online appeals portal no later than ten working days from the date of publication of results.